Xiaoliang511/MIS548_GroupProject_Group9/Project Code/README.md

 # Project Code Folder:
-In this folder contain our code in two formate JupyterNote book and HTML.
+This folder contains code in two formats, both JupyterNote book and HTML.
 ### Information of code:
- - we do data cleaning for three table (players, plays and teams).
+ - Data cleaning for three table (players, plays and teams).
- - get basic information of three table.
+ - Basic summary each of the three tables.
- - we use primary key to merge three table.
+ - Primary keys were used to merge tables.
- - we do data anaysis.
+ - Data anaysis / trend analyzation.
- - create random sample for predictive analysis.
+ - Random sample for predictive analysis in:
- - logistic regression.
+ -  Logistic regression.
- - linear regression.
+ -  Linear regression.